FAQ's on General Financial Aid Information

 - Submit all additional documents/information requested.

 - NOT give information that is false or misleading.

 - Understand, accept responsibility for, and keep copies of all signed agreements.

-- Participate in Entrance and Exit Interviews when required.
+- Participate in Entrance and Exit Counseling when required.

 - Report any changes in your address, income estimates, registration, or housing status.